inngest/next-pxci-starter/README.md

 This boilerplate was created using [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), has Prisma already set up (see [`./prisma`](./prisma)), as well as Inngest (see [`./inngest`](./inngest) and [`./api/inngest`](./api/inngest)).

-While Inngest requires an account for production, using [Inngest Dev Server](https://www.inngest.com/docs/local-development) for local development is free.
+While Inngest requires an account for production, using [Inngest Dev Server](https://www.inngest.com/docs/local-development) for local development is free and doesn't require any setup.

 The following steps will guide you through setting up your Xata and Clerk accounts.